tlswg/tls13-spec/draft-ietf-tls-tls13.md

 : A list of offered KeyShareEntry values in descending order of client preference.
   This vector MAY be empty if the client is requesting a HelloRetryRequest.
-  The ordering of values here SHOULD match that of the ordering of offered support in the "supported_groups" extension.
+  The ordering of values here SHOULD match that of the ordering of offered support in the "supported_kems" extension.

 server_share
-: A single KeyShareEntry value that is in the same group as one of the client's shares.
+: A single KeyShareEntry value that uses a same key exchange method as one of the client's shares.
 {:br }